 It’s possible to use public transportation, but you will be restricted to limited routes/times/etc. For info on how to see the Romantic Road via public transportation click here.

-There is a 460km long network of designated cycleways on the Romantic Road and cycling is one of the most popular ways of traveling it.
+There is a 460km (286 mile) long network of designated cycleways on the Romantic Road, and cycling is one of the most popular ways of traveling it.

 THE ROMANTIC ROAD GERMANY // 4 DAY ITINERARY

-This was our itinerary for traveling the Romantic Road (except we did it backwards).
-While we did move quickly through some of the towns, I never felt super rushed with only 4 days.
-Ideally, I think 5 days would be the perfect amount of time to see everything.
+This was our itinerary when traveling the Romantic Road (except we did it backwards).
+While we did move quickly through some of the towns, we never felt super rushed with only 4 days.
+Ideally, 5 days would be the perfect amount of time to see everything.
 7 days if you really want to take your time and stop in some of the less popular towns.

 Pick up your rental car in Frankfurt and drive to Wurzburg.

 From Wurzburg, drive towards Rothenburg Ob Der Tauber (45 minutes).
-If you want, you have the option to stop in Bad Mergentheim along the way.
+If you have time, stop in Bad Mergentheim along the way.
 Stay the night in Rothenburg Ob Der Tauber.

 WHY YOU SHOULD STAY OVERNIGHT IN ROTHENBURG

 Over 2.5 million people visit Rothenburg each year but only 500,000 book a room.
-Walking around in the evening after the tour busses went home, was a completely different experience and we had the village to ourselves.
-As an added bonus.. it looks magical at night.
+Walking around in the evening after the tour busses have gone home is a completely different experience, and we felt like we had the entire village to ourselves.

-Because of it’s popularity, Rothenburg is one of the more expensive towns to stay in.
-To save money, pick a hotel or B&B outside the city wall.
-We found an AirBnb for $35/night in August.
-It was a 5 minute walk to the wall.
+Because of it’s popularity, Rothenburg is one of the more expensive towns on the Romantic Road to stay in.
+If you’re looking to save money, pick a hotel or B&B outside the city walls.
+We booked an AirBnb for $35/night (in August!) and it was only a 5 minute walk to the center of town.

-Wake up early and spend half a day exploring Rothenburg Ob Der Tauber.
+Wake up early and spend half the day exploring Rothenburg Ob Der Tauber.

 ROTHENBURG OB DER TAUBER